trevclaridge/Drone-Drifters/Design Notes/Combat Abilities.md

 - clear dice out of drone systems
 - steal dice from players' pools (enemies only)
 - Hunter Seeker drones, miniature drones that explode on impact with a combatant.
 They have their own movement speed and can be moved by the primary drone's pilot when this system is activated.
 The impact does a lot of damage, but the movement speed is pretty low.
 A downtime action replenishes any used drones.
+- attacks that can ricochet off of combatants to shoot at angles